Click here for information on our next Live Webinar for this programme.

 The Capital Markets stream is designed to equip graduates for challenging but rewarding careers at the forefront of the financial industry, especially in investment banking, asset management and corporate finance.
 It does so by fostering analytical and decision making skills and helping students build a set of rigorous competences in financial subjects.
 Students opting for this stream of the programme will be exposed to first-class specialist education in investment analysis and treasury and investment management;

 The Financial Management stream builds on our extensive knowledge in the field, developing and expanding our students' knowledge and experience with regards to one of the key strategic functions withing businesses of all sizes and structures.
 Effective financial management reflects upon efficient effective management and investment of corporate reserves, while selecting an appropriate capital composition, accurate estimation of capital requirements and the development of exceptional financial controls.
-This stream aims to provide thorough training for graduates with regards to the processes surrounding:

 Key aims of the overall program are to: